eustomaqua/ApproxBias/docs/posts/evaluation.rst

 .. [#B1] Barocas, S., Hardt, M., and Narayanan, A. Fairness and machine learning. fairmlbook.org, 2019.
 (Chapters 3.4--3.10, cf. https://fairmlbook.org/)
 .. [#R1c] Dwork C, Hardt M, Pitassi T, Reingold O, & Zemel R (2012, January).
 Fairness through awareness.
 In proceedings of the 3rd innovations in theoretical computer science conference (pp. 214-226).
 .. [#R1b] Gajane P, & Pechenizkiy M (2018).
 On formalizing fairness in prediction with machine learning.
-In the 5th workshop on fairness, accountability, and transparency in machine learning (FAT/ML).
+In the 5th workshop on fairness, accountability, and transparency in machine learning (FAT/ML), ICML workshop.
 .. [#R1a] Feldman M, Friedler SA, Moeller J, Scheidegger C, & Venkatasubramanian S (2015, August).
 Certifying and removing disparate impact.
 In proceedings of the 21th ACM SIGKDD international conference on knowledge discovery and data mining (pp. 259-268).
 .. [#R2] Hardt M, Price E, & Srebro N (2016).
 Equality of opportunity in supervised learning.
 Advances in neural information processing systems, 29.
 .. [#R3a] Chouldechova A (2017).
 Fair prediction with disparate impact: A study of bias in recidivism prediction instruments.
 Big data, 5(2), 153-163.